U.S. ATTORNEY’S OFFICE FOR THE DISTRICT OF COLUMBIA

 LEGAL FELLOWSHIP PROGRAM

-Legal Fellows will participate in an extensive one-month training before being placed in one of the above-listed Divisions.
-Thereafter, Legal Fellows spend six months in their assigned Divisions.
+Prior to assignement to one of the above-listed Divisions, legal Fellows, along with incoming regular AUSAs and Special AUSAs, will participate in an extensive three-week training program.
+Thereafter, Legal Fellows will spend six months in their assigned Divisions.
 Prospective applicants must be able to commit to the entire seven months of service to be considered for a position.
 Depending on the Office’s needs and at our discretion, a Legal Fellowship may be extended an additional five months, for a maximum term of one year.
-USAO-DC does not rely on the Legal Fellowship program as a recruitment or hiring tool for full-time AUSA positions and Legal Fellows may not apply for a permanent position with the USAO-DC until six months after the end of their fellowship.
+USAO-DC does not rely on the Legal Fellowship Program as a recruitment or hiring tool for full-time AUSA positions.

-To apply to the Legal Fellowship program, please send a cover letter, resume, brief writing sample, and official copy of law school transcript, to:
+We are now accepting applications for the April 6, 2020 class.
+To apply to the Legal Fellowship Program, please mail or email a cover letter, resume, brief writing sample, and a law school transcript to:

 United States Attorney's Office